CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ## Throughput Performance Analysis

-In this section, we will compare throughput clients: `put-tensor` and `unpack-tensor`, for colocated and standard deployement.
+In this section, we will compare throughput clients: `put-tensor` and `unpack-tensor`, for colocated and standard deployment.

 > Note that Throughput measures the total time it takes to push and pull data from a database.
-The SmartSim Scaling studies produces a series of tensors to add and pull from a Redis DB.
+The SmartSim Scaling studies produces a series of generated tensors to add and pull from a Redis Database.

-- `put_tensor` : We notice that for both colocated and standard deployement, put_tensor performance extremley quickly with both medians performing faster than .001 seconds.
+- `put_tensor` : We notice that for both colocated and standard deployment, put_tensor performance extremley quickly with both medians performing faster than .001 seconds.
 The difference here lies within the outside points.
 Looking at the standard violin plots, the outside point values are much higher than colocated.

 - `unpack_tensor` : We notice that for both colo and std, unpack_tensor is much faster than put_tensor.
-However, both deployements performance similarly to eachother with the difference being highlighted in the outside points.
+However, both deployments performance similarly to eachother with the difference being highlighted in the outside points.
 Like mentioned before, standard shows larger outside points than colocated.

 Since we do not see a significant performance difference with colo vs std, in the future we plan